fanxyuyu/DoyleBot/README.md

-## Simple Discord bot
+## The project
-A simple project made to learn python using the Discord API
+This is just a simple discord bot that uses the [Discord PY](https://discordpy.readthedocs.io/en/stable/) API
  - **bot prefix: !**

 ## Commands: